christc4/avsbq.org/how_i/do_websites.md

 # Currently

+This server lives on an vult server, running openbsd.

 # Previously

+Most recently, I was using SSI, .shmtl, although this was sup-optimal.
 I've mainted several github.io sites in the past, in principle - those are good for understanding the basics of websites but no serious person should keep a website on them - except for standalone software sites.

+# Ideally&hellip;

+Down the line I'll buy a coreboot/librebooted NAS, so I can run instances/front-ends of various sites, like how [tux.pizza](https://tux.pizza/services/) does things.

+What I would like are my own instances of

+- Peertube
+- Whoogle
+- Invidious
+- Git